felafax/felafax/README.md

 🟧 If you want to ask questions about this repo, try **[sage.storia.ai/felafax](https://sage.storia.ai/felafax)**!

 ## AMD 405B fine-tuning run:
-Hey HN, we recently fine-tuned the llama3.1 405B model on 8xAMD MI300x GPUs using JAX instead of PyTorch.
+We recently fine-tuned the llama3.1 405B model on 8xAMD MI300x GPUs using JAX instead of PyTorch.
 JAX's advanced sharding APIs allowed us to achieve great performance.
 Check out our [blog post](https://dub.sh/felafax-amd-blog) to learn about the setup and the sharding tricks we used.

 We did LoRA fine-tuning with all model weights and lora parameters in bfloat16 precision, and with LoRA rank of 8 and LoRA alpha of 16:
 - **Model Size:** The LLaMA model weights occupy around 800GB of VRAM.